 - Proteins: Found in meat, fish, eggs, legumes, and nuts, are essential for muscle growth, repair, and overall body function.

-- Carbohydrates: Carbs provide energy and appear in foods like grains, bread, pasta, and certain vegetables.
+- Carbohydrates: Carbs avail energy and are found in foods such as grains, bread, pasta, and some vegetables.

-- Dairy or Alternatives: These provide calcium and other nutrients important for bone health.
+- Dairy or Alternatives: These provide calcium plus other nutrients vital for healthily built bones.

 Key Components of a Balanced Diet